Limit cycles turn active matter into robots: Materials and Methods

-The experiments shown in Fig \ref{Fig1}H,I, Fig.~\ref{Fig2}, and Fig.~\ref{Fig3} are performed on a horizontal air table.
-In Fig.~\ref{Fig1}H and Fig.~\ref{Fig2}, a projectile consisting of 12 active vertices is launched towards an aluminum profile.
+The experiments shown in Fig.~\ref{Fig2} and Fig.~\ref{Fig3} are performed on a horizontal air table.
+In Fig.~\ref{Fig2}, a projectile consisting of 12 active vertices is launched towards an aluminum profile.
 Two initial velocities, 0.18~m/s and 0.26~m/s, are used.
-The angle of incidence is $90^\circ$ for Fig.~\ref{Fig2} and approximately $45^\circ$ in Fig.~\ref{Fig1} H. In Fig \ref{Fig1}I and Fig.~\ref{Fig3}, a projectile of mass 8.2~kg was propelled at 0.5~m/s towards an active hexagonal lattice of vertices.
-The active feedback rule in Eq.~(\ref{eq:fb}) was implemented on vertices connected by the double line in Fig.~\ref{Fig3}.
+In Fig.~\ref{Fig3}, a projectile of mass 8.2~kg was propelled at 0.5~m/s towards an active hexagonal lattice of vertices.
+The active feedback rule in Eq.~(\ref{eq:fb}) was implemented on vertices connected by the double line in Fig.~\ref{Fig3}b (see also Supplemental Fig.~S3).
 The bottom row of the wall is anchored to the aluminum profile to prevent slipping.
 For all experiments, the incoming projectile velocity was set by an aluminum profile connected to a conveyor belt and a stepper motor (Beckhoff AM8112 and controller EL7211-9014).
-In Fig.~\ref{Fig2} and Fig.~\ref{Fig3}, the value of $\kappa^a$ assumes values in the range $[-22, 22]$~mN~m.
+In Fig.~\ref{Fig2} and Fig.~\ref{Fig3}, the value of $\kappa^a$ assumes values in the range $[-22, 22]$~mN~m/rad.
+As detailed in Section~S2 of the S.I., simulations are used to determine the odd ratio $\nu^0$ as a function of $\kappa^a/\kappa$.